-Fact: Over 14.5 million snapshots and images have been created using Skeddly.
+Fact: Over 20.5 million snapshots, images, and backups have been created using Skeddly.

 You could create snapshots and images of your instances and volumes using the Amazon Web Services management console.
 However, you need to find the correct resources and manually create each one.
 If you want to do this every day, you must login to the management console every day and create every single snapshot and image.
 If you forget a day, then your snapshots and images won't get created.